 Osteoporosis is a disease that weakens bones, making it easier for them to break.
 Fortunately, not everyone who has osteoporosis winds up with broken bones.
 However, if you have osteoporosis, your bones need special care and protection.

 Falls are one of the major types of accidents that lead to broken bones.
 To prevent falls, begin by removing trip hazards from your house.
 Trip hazards include loose rugs, extension cords, pet toys, etc. Lighting can also make a big difference.
 You’re much less likely to fall when you can see where you’re going.
 Wherever floors are likely to be wet and slippery, install sturdy handrails.

-In addition to making your home safer, you can also work to make your body more resistant to falls.
+In addition to making your home safer, you can also work to improve your strength and balance, so you’ll be less prone to falls.
 Remaining active, and keeping in shape, will strengthen your muscles and help you move with greater confidence.
 Wearing sturdy, well-fitting footwear will help to keep your footing stable.
 You can also take balance classes that are specifically designed to prevent falls.